grettke/osx-provision/El-Capitan/provisioning.md

     - Install via the app store
     - Start it
-    - enable run on login
+    - Enable run on login
     - Theme: Music Video
       - Easy to notice
     ```